hoang-tran/hoang-tran.github.io/_posts/2016-08-09-write-better-unit-test-assertion-with-nimble.md

 layout: post
 title:  'Write better unit test assertions with Nimble'
 meta_description: Learn how to write better unit test assertions in iOS with the help of Nimble
+description: Learn how to write better unit test assertions in iOS with the help of Nimble
+summary: Learn how to write better unit test assertions in iOS with the help of Nimble
 categories: ios testing
 tags: ios swift testing unittest test nimble assertion xctassert
 ---